 - Anyone who has not provided an acceptable criminal background check will not be allowed in the dug-out or on the field.

-- Once criminal background check has been received, coaches will be provided with current years’ coach’s shirt.
-All coaches are required to wear coach’s shirt provided by the league.
+- Once the criminal background check has been received, coaches will be provided with a current years’ coach’s shirt.
+All coaches are required to wear the coach’s shirt provided by the league.

-- All coaches are required to wear appropriate footwear in dug-out or on the playing field.
-NO sandals, open toe or open heels are permitted.
+- All coaches are required to wear appropriate footwear in the dug-out or on the playing field.
+No sandals, open toe or open heels are permitted.
 Failure to comply may result in forfeit of the game.

 - Coaches and players MUST shake hands / fist pump at the end of the game.

 - All catchers and pitchers must wear appropriate mask.